oriionz/gemslanding/docs/gts_labs/gts_labs.md

 |  `09-10-2023 12:00` | `12-10-2023 22:00`| 82 hours|

 ???tip "What can you do in 82 hours?"
       82 hours is plenty of time to experiment with.

-Finish instructor-led labs and then proceed to do other [labs](https://ocp.howntnx.win).
+      Finish instructor-led labs first.

+      Here is a lab you can do to learn CAPI: <a href="https://capx.howntnx.win" target="_blank">CAPI on Nutanix - the hard way</a>

 # Code of Conduct